 LONG ARTICLE!
 35 – 45 minute read:

-Once you really start to get into surfing, or if you love to be creative, making your own surfboard is a really cool idea and one of the things a lot of surfers never get round to doing.
+Once you really start to get into surfing, or if you love to be creative, making your own surfboard is a really cool idea and one of the things a lot of surfers never get around to doing.
 The thought of flying across a wave on a craft you made with your own two hands is a pretty awesome feeling.

 So, we’ve created this Ultimate Guide on How To Make a Surfboard but we’ve split it into five manageable chunks.